mhenrixon/sidekiq-unique-jobs/README.md

 ## Usage

-All that is required is that you specifically set the sidekiq option for *unique* to true like below:
+All that is required is that you specifically set the sidekiq option for *unique* to a valid value like below:

 ```ruby
 sidekiq_options unique: :while_executing